 As with Aeon, Psyche disseminates knowledge from a wide range of expert perspectives.
 Psychology and philosophy are key, but Psyche also draws on history, anthropology and other disciplines.
 Psyche recognises that the human condition has always been illuminated by the imagination as much as by reason and practical knowledge, and will showcase poetic and artistic voices and perspectives.

 Psyche is organised into three sections.
 Therapeia provides expert insights and practical help in dealing with emotional and psychological challenges.
-Eudaimonia focuses on thought-provoking responses to perennial questions about how to live well.
+Eudaimonia focuses on the perennial puzzle of how to live well in our complex world.
 Poiesis explores the imaginative, artistic and transcendent facets of life.